Asia shares edge higher, oil tumbles to four-year low

 While many markets saw subdued trading on Thursday as U.S. financial markets are shut for Thanksgiving Day, oil markets were rattled after OPEC signaled that it would hold off making any major production cuts this week.

-OPEC Gulf Arab oil producers have reached a consensus not to cut oil output when OPEC meets on Thursday, a Gulf Arab OPEC delegate told Reuters..
+OPEC Gulf oil producers have reached a consensus not to cut oil output when OPEC meets on Thursday, a Gulf OPEC delegate told Reuters..